-On October 26, 1986, United States Congress passed the Commercial Motor Vehicle Safety Act.
-This law requires each State to meet the same minimum standards for commercial driver licensing.
-The standards require commercial motor vehicle drivers to get a Commercial Driver's License (CDL).
+On October 26, 1986, Congress passed the Commercial Motor Vehicle Safety Act.
+This law requires each state to meet the same minimum standards for commercial driver licensing.
+The standards require commercial motor vehicle operators to get a Commercial Driver's License (CDL).
+Under Maine law, you must have a CDL to operate any of the following vehicles: